Why we are

 The Value And Importance Of Our Work:

 We believe that there is tremendous value in naming and identifying a set of problems – within the discipline and as reflected within our department – and making clear our intention to address them head-on.
-The IEC is doing just that, and it requires making explicit a particular set of commitments, in this case, that of creating and sustaining a social climate that is safe and inclusive.
+However, naming and identifying is only the first step.
+The IEC and the MAP Guelph Chapter are both working to create a social climate that is safe and inclusive, through both formal and informal channels.

-We are proud to be able to add our name the list of philosophy departments who are attempting to identify and rectify both formal and informal obstacles to equality of representation in philosophy.
+We are proud to be able to add our name the list of philosophy departments that are attempting to identify and rectify both formal and informal obstacles to equality of representation in philosophy.